About testicular torsion

 Diagnosis and treatment

 During this procedure, if we discover that a testicle has twisted, we untwist it and use stitches to fix it and prevent it from twisting again in the future.
-We also use stitches to fix the other testicle in the scrotum, so that it cannot twist in the future.

 If we find that the twisted testicle is not viable (we cannot save it), we remove it.
-If this happens, we use stitches to fix the other testicle in the scrotum, so that remains viable.

-Alternatives to treatment
+Alternatives to surgical treatment

 During the procedure

 We will not perform the procedure without your written consent.
 This includes consent to remove the testicle, if it cannot be salvaged, if we discover this is necessary during our exploration.
+It also includes consent to fix the other testicle.

 You can expect the following on the day of your procedure.